-This homemade Oreo cookie recipe is my version of the classic treat.
-With dense, dark cocoa cookies and a thick vanilla creme filling, these cookies capture all the familiar flavor with a fresher, richer taste.
-I set out to match the ingredients of the originals as closely as possible, so these are also egg-free, dairy-free, and completely vegan.
+This recipe for homemade Oreo cookies is my version of the classic chocolate sandwich cookie.
+With dense, dark chocolate cookies and a thick vanilla creme filling, these cookies capture all the familiar flavor with a fresher, richer taste.
+I set out to match the ingredients of the originals as closely as possible, so these are also egg-free, dairy-free, and vegan-friendly.

-Satisfy your urge for these iconic cookies with this straightforward version, created entirely from scratch using familiar ingredients.
+Satisfy your urge for these iconic cookies with this easy, from scratch homemade Copycat Oreo recipe, using familiar ingredients.

-I’ve included a handy chart so you can customize the filling amount to suit your taste.
-Plus, I've provided variations with easy instructions to make four different filling flavors.
+I’ve included a handy chart so you can adjust the filling thickness to your taste.
+Plus, I've easy instructions to make four different filling flavors.

 After developing a recipe for chocolate wafer cookies with their signature black cocoa color and flavor, I was eager to create an Oreo cookie recipe.
 I knew it would be a challenge to recreate a commercial cookie favorite, but I didn't anticipate it taking three full weeks of recipe testing.
 However, all that effort paid off.
 I'm SO happy with the results - I can't wait to for you to make these!